 We finally learn near the end that the master plan is that of the real Ra’s al Ghul, who was merely posing as Ducard.
 Crane’s toxin originates with a flower found on the mountain where Bruce was trained as a member of the League of Shadows.
 Their plan to destroy Gotham has been behind everything, exploiting the local criminals for the sole purpose of one grand apocalypse.
 The League members release the toxin in the Narrows (which seems to be in the center of Gotham), and then free the criminals held in Arkham.

 While many movies end with chases and fights, this one seems to have real purpose within the story.
-By this time we have invested in the characters, and we understand why Bruce Wayne would fight to save Gotham instead of watch it be destroyed.
+By this time, we have invested in the characters, and we understand why Bruce Wayne would fight to save Gotham instead of watching it be destroyed.
 It’s easy to see why the League of Shadows would wish such a thing: Gotham is a cesspool of injustice.
-But Batman believes in the goodness of people, and uses his image to inspire fear in his enemies while inspiring others to stand against evil.
+But Batman believes in the goodness of people and uses his image to inspire fear in his enemies while inspiring others to stand against evil.

 One of the last shots of Batman Begins is a close-up of a playing card, a joker.
 It cleverly sets up the possibilities for the next film.
 Christopher Nolan says that he didn’t set out to make a trilogy of Batman films, his goal was to make one.
 Once Batman Begins became a huge success, his new goal was to make one more.
 Part of the accomplishment of his trilogy is its cohesiveness as a whole.
 All three films flow together very well.